 Beach Wall Clocks

 Or maybe it would be printed with something pithy like, "Life is good at the beach".
 Our take is a simple one.
 Buy any timepiece that hangs on a wall and you associate with a place of relaxation.
 This often is the beach or some other outdoor rustic getaway.
 There are no rules when it comes to beach wall clocks.

-If a 4 pound piece of salt water taffy with numbers and a quartz movement lowers your heart rate, well then that's your beach wall clock.
+If a 4-pound piece of saltwater taffy with numbers and a quartz movement lowers your heart rate, well then that's your beach wall clock.
 And if it's on sale all the better.
-But what if your extra large slab of taffy was blue and in the shape of an anchor?
+But what if your extra-large slab of taffy was blue and in the shape of an anchor?
 Many would argue that "anchors" fall under the decorative nautical category and you're going to actually buy a nautical clock.
 Our advice: don't worry about it.
 It's just a clock."